AdguardTeam/AdguardKnowledgeBase/pages/05.android/06.solving-problems/06.low-level-settings/docs.en.md

 **pref.samsungpay.autopause.enable**

 This setting was developed specifically for the South Korean users in order to make AdGuard compatible with the *"Samsung Pay"* app which doesn’t work on devices with running VPN in South Korea.
-If you want to learn more, please this [article](https://kb.adguard.com/en/android/solving-problems/%20samsungpay-with-adguard-in-south-korea#english).
+If you want to learn more, please read this [article](https://kb.adguard.com/en/android/solving-problems/%20samsungpay-with-adguard-in-south-korea#english).